maabed/karak-dashboard-docs/source/index.html.md

 ### Configs

-Blue dashboard uses a variety of plugins and libraries so in order for you to make use of the feature in your website you will need to include some files first.
+Karak dashboard uses a variety of plugins and libraries so in order for you to make use of the feature in your website you will need to include some files first.

 Those file are mandatory for the use of the dashboard features.